hackbrightacademy/explore-python/contents/basics-1.rst

   the `type` function
     A function that outputs the name of an object's class.

+  call
+  calling
+  to call a function
+    Another way to describe using a function is to say that you're performing a *function call* or that you're *calling* a function.

+  `print`
+  the `print` function
+    A function that displays values onto the screen, in a human-readable format.

 Values that belong to different classes look different (they also behave in different ways but we'll talk more on that later) --- in other words, they use different syntax.
 As we talk about the basic